-The objectives and actions listed below were developed to provide further clarity on how to implement the Solano Active Transportation Plan and bring the values and goals to life.
-The objectives and actions were created based on the objectives and actions in the Solano Countywide Bicycle, Pedestrian, and Safe Routes to Transit Plans so that the efforts presented in this Plan build on those adopted in previous countywide plans.
+The PDT developed the objectives and actions listed below to provide further clarity on how to implement the Solano ATP and bring its values and goals to life.
+The objectives and actions are based on the objectives and actions in the Solano Countywide Bicycle, Pedestrian, and Safe Routes to Transit Plans so that the efforts presented in this Plan build on those adopted in previous countywide plans.